CaseyDevs/progression-programme/week-1/notes/Fundamentals.md

 # Pass-by Value
 Java is a pass-by-value-only language.
 This means that when say a variable is passed as an argument to a method, a copy of the variable (its bits) are sent to the method, rather than a reference to the variable.
-This essentially created another variable in memory.
+This essentially creates another variable in memory.

 Remember - pass-by-value is pass-by copy.